You must suffer to be beautiful.

 How To Embrace Your Own Beauty

 There are a lot of ways to learn to embrace true beauty and inspire others to do the same.
 Here are a few:

-- Refuse to engage in “fat talk” and body shame.
-Speaking negatively about our own bodies is not just common.
+Speaking negatively about your job is not just common.
 It is expected.
-It’s how women bond these days.
+It’s how women bond.
 But the price is too high.
-When you say nasty things about your body, you negatively affect your own confidence and negatively impact those around you.
+When you say nasty things about your body, you start feeling less confident and worthy.
+You make other people feel like that, too.
+If you judge yourself too harshly, you teach other people to do the same.
 So, stop.
 Refuse to say anything bad aloud and ask your friends to do the same.
 Soon, those negative voices in your heads won’t be so loud anymore.

-- Put yourself in his shoes.
 Have you noticed that men are never told they have to suffer in the name of beauty?
 And they don’t worry about every little “imperfection”, like women do.
 Although the beauty, diet, and fitness industries are starting to target them too, men are a lot less likely to try drastic diets, laxatives, and waxing, especially in their nether regions.
 So, next time you are thinking of trying some painful treatment, ask yourself: “would my man do this too?”
-If not, don’t.
+If the answer is no, don’t do it yourself.
 Chances are what you are trying to fix is not a real problem, but one created by the beauty industry to make a profit.

-- Ask why.
 Before you go see a plastic surgeon or decide to embark on another diet, ask yourself why you are doing it.
 Is it because you are ashamed of yourself and the way you look?
 If so, don’t do it.
 Shame has never solved anything.
 It can sometimes be a powerful motivator, but a very dangerous one.
-Shame is what prompts us to make bad choices – like taxing laxatives to lose weight or try non FDA approved treatments to get rid of any perceived flaws – that only compromise our health.
+Shame is what prompts us to make bad choices – like taxing laxatives to lose weight or try non-FDA approved treatments to get rid of any perceived flaws – that only compromise our health.

 Beauty shouldn’t hurt.
 If it does, you’re doing it wrong.